Crowning Moments Of Awesome

 - Nikolai vs. the Predators, involving a few claymores...
 Nikolai spitting in the Predator's eye before blowing both of them up definitely gained him Badass points.

-- Bilingual bonus as they had him say the nearest equivalent to 'you're one ugly motherfucker' they could find in chechen (actually 'that's quite a snout you have.' to be accurate).
+- Bilingual bonus as they had him say the nearest equivalent to 'you're one ugly motherfucker' they could find in Russian (actually 'that's quite a snout you have.' to be accurate).

 - Stans showing enough cunning to wear stolen body armor under his prison outfit, playing dead after getting hit with a plasma caster, and then having the balls to leap on the lead Predator's back and shiv the hell out of him, giving his team time to escape before getting trophy killed.
 Forget how it's a 'sneak' attack.
 That is prison battle etiquette, where anything goes.
 Considering he's got nothing but his shiv, and he's only a little guy, he thoroughly earns his Badass points.